 The Board may receive information about allegations relating to teachers from a variety of sources including teachers themselves, colleagues, members of the public, employers, police services, Director of Public Prosecutions, other teacher registration bodies.
-Information relating to a teachers police history check including criminal charges and/or convictions is obtained from the Australian Criminal Intelligence Commission (ACIC) during the conduct of mandatory National Police History Checks which the Board conducts on every teacher upon application for registration and at each renewal of registration (3 yearly).
+Information relating to a teachers criminal record check including criminal charges and/or convictions is obtained from the Australian Criminal Intelligence Commission (ACIC) during the conduct of mandatory Nationally Coordinated Criminal History Checks which the Board conducts on every teacher upon application for registration and at each renewal of registration (3 yearly).

 Cancelling or imposing conditions on a Teacher's Registration

 Registration can be cancelled or further conditions imposed as a result of disciplinary or incapacity proceedings instigated pursuant to Part 7 of the Act.